 Drop arm bedside commodes

-- for a person who is bedridden a drop arm bedside commode, if they have the use of there arms, is a more comfortable way of going to the toilet than a bedpan
+- for a person who is bedridden a drop arm bedside commode, if they have the use of their arms, is a more comfortable way of going to the toilet than a bedpan

-- if they can do this it will return some of the persons dignity and the feeling of being helpless and so dependent on others
+- if they can do this, it will return some person’s dignity and the feeling of being helpless and so dependent on others

 - because the bedside commode has armrests that you can hold onto, it means that persons with limited strength, balance or mobility can feel more confident going to the toilet, as the chance of falling is reduced

 - the fact that when seated on the bedside commode you have the armrests on either side and the backrest behind and there is a feeling of being supported and surrounded (on three sides) which there is not on a conventional toilet, which also may help the person to feel more comfortable and sure of themselves

 - after a period of time of using a bedside commode it is not unreasonable to suggest that a person may increase in confidence in other activities as a result of being able to do a little more by themselves than before – there is no guarantee, but everything builds in little steps

 - the majority of bedside commodes come with adjustable height legs which allows the user to adjust the height to their own body

 - the height can also be adjusted to raise the level of the seat, and so relieving issues for individuals who have problems bending to sit or to stand